Home Working in Australia – What you need to know

 With a dynamic economy and low unemployment, Australia offers plenty of opportunities for workers, whether they are skilled or unskilled.
 But to find a job and work in Australia, it is still essential to know where to look and how to go about it.
 To find a job and work in Australia, the approach will be different if you decide to work in a city or in a farm (fruit picking).
 In general it is pretty easy to find a small job with a Working Holiday Visa, but it is still essential to know where to look and get the right approach.
 For skilled positions, it usually takes a bit more determination but don’t panic, there are plenty of opportunities.
 Want to work in Australia?
 Follow the leader !

 Australia is a country that has long depended on foreign labor.
-With the Covid pandemic, the country closed its borders for almost 2 years.
-Many sectors have therefore been seriously affected by the lack of skilled and unskilled labour.
-Coming to work in Australia in 2023 can offer many opportunities and even more favorable conditions than before.
-It will therefore be easier to find a job in the sectors experiencing a shortage.
+Following the Covid pandemic, many sectors have been seriously affected by the lack of skilled and unskilled labour.
+Coming to work in Australia in 2024 can offer many opportunities and it can be easier to find a job in the sectors experiencing a shortage.
 And these sectors are very numerous!

 Labor shortage sectors